pdee/pdee/doc/variables-python-mode.rst

 py-enforce-output-buffer-p
 --------------------------
-When non-nil, value of `py-output-buffer' is used regardless of environment.
-Default is nil.
+When non-nil, current value of `py-output-buffer' is used for output, regardless of environment.
+Default is nil

-When nil, output of `py-execute-...'-commands arrives in buffer created by `py-shell'.
-It's name is composed WRT to Python version used, it's path etc.

 py-exception-buffer
 -------------------